 Select the mesh and the line and launch the command Sharp Edges.
 Set the Cleaning Distance to 0.3 m (approximate depth of the pillar).

-Click on Preview to preview the results.
-The mesh is modified, from 0.3 m from both side of the line, in order to respect the given feature line.
+Click on Preview: The mesh is modified, from 0.3 m from both side of the line, in order to respect the given feature line.

 The edge of the pillar is now perfectly straight.